Skip to main content

 Note: Covered spouses receive 100% of your benefit amount as long as you have purchased coverage for yourself, and covered children receive 50% of your benefit amount.

 Benefits are paid upon diagnosis of a covered illness or condition and may be paid more than once if the illness recurs or if a different diagnosis is made.
-Examples include:

-Hospital Care Insurance
+Hospital Care Plan

 Hospital care benefits